ammar-homaida-statistics/easystatisticsacademy/foundations/what-is-data/index.md

 &nbsp;   <p>

-&nbsp;     Data is stored observations about the world.
-Information is data organized to add meaning,

-&nbsp;     and knowledge is what we conclude after interpretation.
-Raw data is closer to original records,

-&nbsp;     while processed data reflects decisions.
-All data is an imperfect representation of reality.
+&nbsp;     Data is stored observations.
+Information is organized data that adds meaning.
+Knowledge is what we conclude after interpretation.
+Raw data is closer to the original records, processed data reflects decisions, and all data is an imperfect representation of reality.

 &nbsp;   </p>